Library MoreDep

 Qed.

 The original theorem follows easily from the lemma.
-We use the tactic generalize pf, which, when pf proves the proposition P, changes the goal from Q to P -> Q. It is useful to do this because it makes the truth of P manifest syntactically, so that automation machinery can rely on P, even if that machinery is not smart enough to establish P on its own.
+We use the tactic generalize pf, which, when pf proves the proposition P, changes the goal from Q to P -> Q. This transformation is useful because it makes the truth of P manifest syntactically, so that automation machinery can rely on P, even if that machinery is not smart enough to establish P on its own.

 Theorem depth_max : forall c n (t : rbtree c n), depth max t <= 2 * n + 1.